programminghistorian/jekyll/en/lessons/scalable-reading-of-structured-data.md

 The lines of code following the `geom_line()` argument tweaks the aesthetics of the visualisation.
 In this context, aesthetics describes the visual representation of data in your visualisation. `scale_linetype()`tells R what the lines should be labeled as. `scale_x_date()` and `scale_y_continuous()` changes the appearance of the x- and y-axis, respectively.
 Lastly, the `labs()` and `guides()` arguments are used to create descriptive text on the visualisation.

-Remember to change the titles in the code below to match your specific dataset (as we explained above, you are probably not doing this on the 13th December 2021).
-You'll find the titles under `labs()`.
+Remember to change the descriptive text within `labs()` to match your specific dataset.
+If you want to hard-code titles into your plot, you can add `title =` and `subtitle =` alongside the other labels.

 You should now have a graph depicting the timely dispersion of tweets in your dataset.
 This graph shows the distribution of tweets collected during the period under investigation.
 With the Sesame Street tweets, our graph shows that most tweets were tweeted without the #sesamestreet hashtag.
 Furthermore, two spikes can be located in the graph.
 There is a peak on the 6th of December and another on the 12th of December.
 This tells you that there has been more activity towards Sesame Street on Twitter during those two dates than during the other harvested dates.
 We will now proceed with the binary exploration of some of your dataset's distinctive features.
 We will now proceed with the binary exploration of some of your dataset's distinctive features.